If you’re looking for a focal point to really set off your home’s curb appeal, don’t overlook Japanese maples.

 Be sure to practice proper pruning techniques.
 Otherwise, you’ll probably do more harm than good.

 Fertilization may not ever be necessary.
 But if you notice your tree looking less than healthy, consider a soil test.
+We share more information about the steps you need to take at home to have your soil analyzed here.

 In lieu of a soil test, the best option is to maintain a low level of fertility.